-CA is an arc drawn with a radius of 8.5 mm, centered on the posterior-most point of mandibular ramus.
+- an arc drawn with a radius of 8.5 mm, centered on the posterior-most point of the mandibular ramus

-It is a line which connects the lateral surface of the posterior belly of the digastric muscle to the lateral surface of the cortex of the ascending mandibular ramus.
+- a line which connects the lateral surface of the posterior belly of the digastric muscle to the lateral surface of the cortex of the ascending mandibular ramus

-It is a line which connects the dorsal most point seen on the ipsilateral half of a vertebra and the most dorsal point of the retromandibular vein (RV).
+- a line which connects the dorsal most point seen on the ipsilateral half of a vertebra and the most dorsal point of the retromandibular vein (RV)

-RV is the vein that runs posterolaterally to the mandibular ramus at the level of the parotid gland.
+The RV runs posterolaterally to the mandibular ramus at the level of the parotid gland.

-Of the above-mentioned lines good results have been seen with the U line and the FN line with FN line being the more reliable and reproducible method of prediction for tumor location on MR imaging.
+Of the aforementioned lines, good results have been seen with the U line and the FN line, with the FN line being the more reliable and reproducible method of prediction for tumor location on MR imaging.